udontur/obsidian/eng2d.md

 - There is the movie guy that is rich but unhappy
 - People in Gatsby's part are wealthy, but not happy Visual Imagery: "Car lurched up the rocky dri..."
+Pathetic fallacy: set a somber mood (raining in chapter 5)

 ### GATSBY HISTORY
 Wolfshiem wear jewelries made of human teeth, professional yapper Some truth, some embellishment to make himself look better